-Flea Control and Prevention
+Flea Treatment and Prevention

 Small (2mm) wingless insects, flattened side to side, red-brown with backwardly directed spines and legs designed for jumping.
 All adult fleas are parasitic on warm-blooded animals.
 Larval stages live in the nest of the host and feed on skin, feathers and, most importantly, the blood-rich faeces of the adult flea.
 When fully grown the larvae spin well camouflaged silken cocoons.
 When fully developed the adult waits within this until it detects the vibrations caused by a potential host.
 Only then does it emerge.